neoforged/.github/primers/1.21.6/index.md

 - `net.minecraft.network.codec.ByteBufCodecs`
     - `RGB_COLOR` - A stream codec that writes the RGB using three bytes.
     - `lenientJson` - Creates a stream codec that parses a json in lenient mode.
+    - `optionalTagCodec` - Creates a stream codec that parses an `Optional`-wrapped `Tag` using the supplied `NbtAccounter`.
 - `net.minecraft.network.protocol.game`
     - `ServerboundChangeGameModePacket` - Changes the current gamemode.
     - `ServerboundCustomClickActionPacket` - Executes a custom action on the server, currently does nothing.
 - `net.minecraft.server.MinecraftServer#handleCustomClickAction` - Handles a custom action sent from a click event.
+- `net.minecraft.server.level.ServerLevel`
-- `net.minecraft.server.level.ServerLevel#updateNeighboursOnBlockSet` - Updates the neighbors of the current position.
+    - `updateNeighboursOnBlockSet` - Updates the neighbors of the current position.
 If the blocks are not the same (not including their properties), then `BlockState#affectNeighborsAfterRemoval` is called.
+    - `waitForChunkAndEntities` - Adds a task that causes the server to wait until entities are loaded in the provided chunk range.
 - `net.minecraft.stats`
     - `RecipeBookSettings#MAP_CODEC`
     - `ServerRecipeBook#pack`, `loadUntrusted`, `$Packed` - Handles encoding and decoding the data of the recipe book.